dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0501.md

 All their numerous concepts of electricity had something in common— they were partially derived from one or another version of the mechanico-corpuscular philosophy that guided all scientific research of the day.
 (Kuhn, 1962, p.
 14)

-The languages used in web technology today, PHP, JavaScript, jQuery, CSS, and HTML, all have a common「mechanico-corpuscular」core, specifically the Turing-Church notion of computation, considered in chapter 8 .
+The languages used in web technology today, PHP, JavaScript, jQuery, CSS, and HTML, all have a common「mechanico-corpuscular」core, specifically the Turing-Church notion of computation, considered in chapter 8.

+[4] From Through the Looking-Glass, and What Alice Found There , a novel by Lewis Carroll, 1871.

 5.5 库、语言和方言